imhicihu/Terrae-database/Checklist.md

 * Generate a keyword for _every_ file sent.
 A kind of tracking method of files (for internal use).

 * original path: `c:\subsuelo\winisis\data\terrae\terrae.mst` (recreate the same path in VirtualBox)
+* Install the latest stable version of VirtualBox